alexeysp11/delivery-service-csharp/docs/processes/admin/managepermissions.md

 - The system displays a list of employees and their current permissions.
 - The admin selects an employee and updates their permissions.
 - The system updates the employee's permissions in the database.

+## Data

+### Objects

+- User roles model: This model could include properties such as role name, description, and permissions.
+It could also have methods for managing user roles.
+- Permission levels model: This model could include properties such as permission name, description, and access control lists.
+It could also have methods for managing permission levels.
+- Access control lists model: This model could include properties such as resource name, resource type, and user or group permissions.
+It could also have methods for managing access control lists.